Chocolate gingerbread bars are thick, chewy, and so decadent! These are a great treat for the holidays or for anytime!

 - 1/4 cup unsweetened cocoa powder

-- 3/4 cup all-purpose flour spooned and leveled, I used King Arthur Gluten Free Multi Purpose Flour
+- 3/4 cup gluten free flour blend spooned and leveled, I used King Arthur Gluten Free Multi Purpose Flour

 - 1 teaspoon ground ginger